Nattawatt/mlzoomcamp/midterm/README.md

 ## **Credit Card Transactions Fraud Detection Dataset**
 This is a simulated credit card transaction from kaggle.com

-It has 2 datasets, First is `fraudTrain.csv` and second is `fraudTest.csv`
+There are 2 datasets, `fraudTrain.csv` and `fraudTest.csv`

 but I will use only Training data and split to train val test.

-It has 21 features and 1 target.
+There are 21 features and 1 target.
 I will experiment in `notebook.ipynb`.

 Find more : [kaggle](https://www.kaggle.com/datasets/kartik2112/fraud-detection?select=fraudTrain.csv)